jslay88/OctoPrint-Dropbox-Timelapse/README.md

 Once the Prerequisite steps above have been completed and you have downloaded your client_secrets.json file follow these steps to authorize the plugin to your newly created app.

-1. Open OctoPrint's settings from the System menu at the top of the page and select `Google Drive Backup` in the left-hand navigation menu. <br>
+1. Open OctoPrint's settings from the System menu at the top of the page and select `Youtube Timelapse` in the left-hand navigation menu. <br>
 ![screenshot](screenshots/configuration_step1.png)
 2. Use the `Browse` button to select your downloaded client_secrets#####.json file and press the `Upload` button. <br>
 ![screenshot](screenshots/configuration_step2.png)